← Back to Resources

 Getting Started

 Implementing cash discount is straightforward: 1.
-Get compliant signage 2.
-Program your terminal/POS 3.
-Adjust displayed prices 4.
-Train staff on the talking points
+Get compliant signage from your processor 2.
+Program your terminal or POS to apply discounts automatically 3.
+Adjust displayed prices to include the card rate 4.
+Train staff on explaining the program to customers 5.
+Update menu boards, price tags, and online pricing

 Ready to Optimize Your Payments?